nourhanb/nourhanb.github.io/_teaching/index.md

 ---
-title: Research
+title: Teaching
-permalink: /research/
+permalink: /teaching/
 ---

-# Research
+# Teaching

 This is the content of the Research tab.